 Pauli Murray (1910-1985) was the first African-American woman to be ordained an Episcopal priest.
 Throughout her life, Pauli Murray was a leading human rights activist, historian, attorney, poet, and teacher.
 The great-granddaughter of slaves and slave owners, Pauli Murray became an advisor to presidents Roosevelt and Kennedy and a lifelong friend of Eleanor Roosevelt.
 Fifteen years before Rosa Parks refused to stand, Murray refused to sit in the back of a bus, and 20 years before the Greensboro sit-ins, she organized restaurant sit-downs in Washington, D.C., while a law student at Howard University.
 She was the first African-American awarded a doctorate of law from Yale University (who recently named a college for her), and a co-founder of the National Organization for Women (NOW).
 In 2012, she was named an Episcopal saint.

 Trinity Church is joined by the Pauli Murray Center in Durham, North Carolina in presenting an interactive exhibit about Murray’s life and legacy.
-The exhibit will be open February 17-March 21.
+The exhibit was open February 17-March 21, 2018.

-A play about Pauli Murray’s life, To Buy the Sun, will be presented in Saint Paul’s Chapel on April 5, 6, and 7 at 7pm and on April 7 at 2pm.
+A play about Pauli Murray’s life, To Buy the Sun, was presented in Saint Paul’s Chapel on April 5, 6, and 7 at 7pm and on April 7 at 2pm.
 More information can be found below.

 To Buy the Sun: The Challenge of Pauli Murray